What tax advantages can be built into trusts created in one’s Will?

 How should I structure my Roth IRA beneficiary designation?

-In general, Roth IRA beneficiary designations are subject to similar considerations expressed in the answer to the preceding question, though the disposition of a Roth IRA is particularly well-suited for payment to much younger beneficiaries who can “stretch” their receipt of the funds over their life expectancies (to maximize the time in the tax-free environment).
+In general, Roth IRA beneficiary designations are subject to similar considerations expressed in the answer to the preceding question.
 Moreover, a Roth IRA probably should not be left to a charity, whereas a traditional IRA should indeed be thought of as a favored source of a charitable bequest (to avoid the otherwise applicable income tax and possible estate tax on the IRA at death).

 What is the recommended style to hold joint accounts?
 TIC, JTWROS, POD/TOD?